Home & Kitchen with Caraway

 Ceramic vs. Nonstick Cookware: 7 Differences Between Ceramic & Teflon

-At Caraway , we believe choosing the right cookware is like selecting the perfect dance partner—it needs to move with you, not against you.
+At Caraway , we believe choosing the right cookware is like selecting the perfect dance partner.
+It needs to move with you, not against you.
 In the kitchen, two main performers vie for the spotlight: Ceramic and Teflon.
 Each has its distinct style and performance, but how do they really stack up against the heat of your culinary demands?

 In this article, we’re exploring the differences between ceramic and traditional nonstick (Teflon) cookware to uncover not just what they’re made of but also how they affect food, health, and the environment.